 Through my academic and co-curricular activities, I gained valuable knowledge from all those I came in contact with-my peers, professors, Residence Hall Directors, and many college administrators.
 They encouraged me to explore what it was that I really wanted to do with my life.
-The more I got involved in my college experience, the more I learned about myself: what I'm good at, what I'm not good at, what I wanted to do, and what I didn't want to do.
+The more I got involved in my college experience, the more I learned about myself: what I'm good at, what I wanted to do, and what I didn't want to do.